AmanShahAhamed/Money-Locker-Project/README.md

 ====================

 ### About The Project ###

-Money Locker is an open-source payment platform with money locker service.
+Money Locker is an open-source payment platform which is integrated with money locker service.

 ### Key features ###